Top of the page

-A suprapubic catheter is a thin tube placed into your bladder just above the pubic bone.
-The tube allows urine to drain out of your bladder.
+A suprapubic catheter is a thin tube that drains urine from your bladder.
+The tube is put into your bladder through a small cut in your lower belly.
 The urine collects in a bag attached to the tube.
 The bag is usually attached to your leg.
 Sometimes the catheter tube has a valve that lets you drain the urine into the toilet or other container.

 You may need a suprapubic catheter if you have nerve damage, a problem with your urinary tract, or a disease that weakens your muscles.

 Having a catheter for a long time increases the risk of getting a urinary tract infection.
 So catheter care focuses on preventing infection.